By: Team T08-4 Since: Jan 2019 Licence: MIT

 Words in

-are parameters to be supplied by the user
+UPPER_CASEare parameters to be supplied by the user

-is a parameter which can be used asn/John Doe
+e.g. if the command statesn/NAME,NAMEis a parameter which can be used asn/John Doe. -

 Items in square brackets are optional

-can be used asn/John Doe t/friend
+e.gn/NAME [t/TAG]can be used asn/John Doe t/friendor asn/John Doe. -

 Items with

-after them can be used as many times as you want
+…after them can be used as many times as you want

 4.1.
 Viewing help : help